Digital television transition in the United States: VHF frequencies and digital television

 In Philadelphia, most of the problems were with WPVI-TV, which had the area's leading news program, and public station WHYY-TV.
 Many people having trouble with those stations could pick up stations from Reading and Atlantic City.
 Unlike WLS, WPVI had concerns about increasing its signal because of potential interference to other stations and to FM radio.

 In New York City, many called the FCC because they lived in apartment buildings with a single roof antenna which was not suitable for digital reception.
 The city reported antenna shortages and numerous requests for cable service.

 By the end of June, four stations had received permission to increase power.
 Ten other stations asked for power increases as well, but these were not in major cities; instead, the markets were in rural or mountainous areas such as Montana, Virginia, and Alabama.
 KNMD-TV in Santa Fe tried an alternate VHF channel.

 The FCC had two concerns about the requests for more power: some stations just wanted a competitive advantage and were not actually experiencing difficulties.
 Other stations wanted UHF frequencies instead because UHF worked better with mobile digital TV.
-However, some stations with legitimate problems have asked to return to their UHF frequencies.
+However, some stations with legitimate problems had asked to return to their UHF frequencies.

 Two months after the transition, "two or three-dozen" stations continued to have problems.
 Three months after the transition, about 50 stations had applied for a power increase.

 "Approximately a half-dozen stations" were still deciding at the end of October about what to do.
 In some of the cases where stations returned to UHF, interference to nearby stations prevented a power increase.

 Ironically, KUAC-TV in Fairbanks, Alaska moved from channel 24 back to channel 9 in September 2009.
 The area never had UHF before DTV, so most people had VHF antennas, while few people lived in apartment buildings.
 The higher power needed for UHF cost too much, and channel 24 had signal problems, so the station asked to move back.

-Of 79 stations asking for a new channel, 22 wanted to go from VHF to UHF, and 10 wanted to go from UHF to VHF.
+Of the 79 stations asking for a new channel, 22 wanted to go from VHF to UHF, and 10 wanted to go from UHF to VHF.

 Evaluating the transition

-On June 30 2009, his first full day as FCC Chairman, Julius Genachowski said in a speech that the transition "succeeded far beyond expectations.
+On June 30, 2009, his first full day as FCC Chairman, Julius Genachowski said in a speech that the transition "succeeded far beyond expectations.
 You pulled it off by working collaboratively with each other across the agency, and with the Commerce Department and other parts of government, and by thinking creatively to leverage all available resources."

 Still, the FCC planned a report on how well the transition went, and Genachowski admitted more work was needed.